Life’s this giant potpourri — and I’m mixed as I walked into his funeral service.

 But when you allow yourself the sober realization that life carries with it the fact of suffering, and the high possibility of death, you see your life a little differently.

-You allow pain to sit with you, and all that hurts and in turn face the One who is your hope.
+You allow pain to sit with you, and in turn face the One who is your hope.

 You begin to crave for a reason to ride life’s all possible quakes.